Question #1: Overcharged esrog

 This question is discussed in Shu”t Beis Yitzchak (Orach Chayim 108:4).
 He explains that the laws of invalidating a transaction because of an overcharge do not apply to an esrog purchased for use on Sukkos, unless the esrog was not kosher.
 His reason is that an individual has all sorts of reasons why he wants to purchase a specific esrog, and that, therefore, high-end esrogim do not have a definitive price.
 We could compare this to someone who purchases a painting at auction, and an art expert contends that the purchaser overpaid.
 The opinion of the expert does not allow the buyer to invalidate his acquisition.

-At this point, let us return to one of our opening questions: “I purchased a rare coin from a dealer, and he clearly undercharged me.
+Let us return to another of our opening questions: “I purchased a rare coin from a dealer, and he clearly undercharged me.
 Am I required to tell him about it?”

 An expert can also be overcharged or underpaid (Mishnah, Bava Metzia 51a; Shulchan Aruch, Choshen Mishpat 227:14).
 Therefore, the purchaser is required to point this out to the dealer.